 The blades of the wind turbine are designed to efficiently capture the wind energy available onsite.
-The key raw materials (by mass) used in manufacturing the blades of the wind turbine are glass fibre, epoxy resin, steel and the rest is a mixture of coatings, wood and other polymers.
+The key raw materials (by mass) used in manufacturing the blades of the wind turbine are glass fibre, epoxy resin, carbon fibre and the rest is a mixture of polymer parts, coatings and adhesives.